Edmund Ignatius Rice: Foundation of the Christian Brothers and Presentation Brothers

-Retirement and death
+Later life and death

 In February 1838, Edmund Rice left the North Richmond Street community and returned to Mount Sion in Waterford.
 Aged seventy-six, and by now in poor health, he wrote to the different communities calling for a General Chapter to elect a new Superior General.
-The chapter, which opened on 24 July 1838, resulted in the election of Michael Paul Riordan as Rice's successor.
+The chapter, which opened on 24 July 1838, elected Michael Paul Riordan as Rice's successor.

-From this time on, Edmund Rice spent an increasing proportion of his time at Mount Sion and the adjoining school, showing a continued interest in the pupils and their teachers.
-He would also take a short walk each day on the slope of Mount Sion, but his increasingly painful arthritis led the community superior, Joseph Murphy, to purchase a wheelchair for his benefit.
+From that time on, Edmund Rice spent an increasing proportion of his time at Mount Sion and the adjoining school, showing a continued interest in the pupils and their teachers.
+He took a short walk each day on the slope of Mount Sion, but his increasingly painful arthritis led the community superior, Joseph Murphy, to purchase a wheelchair for his benefit.
 At Christmas time, 1841, Rice's health took a turn for the worse, and even though expectations of his imminent death did not turn out to be justified, he was increasingly confined to his room.

-After living in a near-comatose state for more than two years (in the constant care of a nurse since May 1842), Rice died at 11 a.m. on 29 August 1844 at Mount Sion, Waterford, where his remains lie in a casket to this day.
+After living in a near-comatose state for more than two years, in the constant care of a nurse since May 1842, Rice died at 11 a.m. on 29 August 1844, at Mount Sion, Waterford, where his remains lie in a casket to this day.
 Large crowds filled the streets around his house in Dublin to honour him.